Ho-Chunk Nation sues its insurers over denials of claims over pandemic losses

 The lawsuit, filed late Tuesday in Dane County Circuit Court, is the latest in a number of lawsuits filed against insurers by businesses that had to shut down last year because of government or tribal closure orders aimed at stemming the spread of the infectious disease.

 The lawsuit states the pandemic caused direct physical losses and damages to the tribe's businesses, which should be covered by the layering of insurance policies issued to the tribe by various insurers and underwriters, including Lloyd's of London.
-The group of insurers is led by Lexington Insurance Company, based in Boston.
+The group of insurers is led by Boston-based Lexington Insurance Co.

 "The pandemic limited access, reduced usable space, and required the installation of physical barriers," the lawsuit states.
 "It also increased the need to clean and sanitize at the (tribe's properties).
 The policyholders undertook significant repair and remediation before use of the property could be permitted without risking further loss and injury to visiting patrons."

-Those losses should be considered direct physical losses caused by the coronavirus and the pandemic because it rendered the businesses unusable and uninhabitable while closure orders were in effect, the lawsuit states.
+Those losses should be considered direct physical losses caused by the coronavirus and the pandemic because the businesses were rendered unusable and uninhabitable while closure orders were in effect, the lawsuit states.

 Insurance companies have pushed back against paying claims for business interruption losses due to the pandemic, contending that business interruption policies only cover losses that are due to physical damage to businesses, and that pandemic-related closures do not count as such.